 DR. L.A.
 YUSUFF

 L.A.
-YUSUFF is an associate Professor in Linguistics and African Languages, and specializes on Morpho-Syntax Interface and Language Engineering.
+YUSUFF is a research associate Professor at the IADS.
+He specializes on Morpho-Syntax Interface and Language Engineering.
 He has over thirty-five research publications on various aspects of Yoruba Language and Communication: Adverbs, Lexical Morphology, Grammar, Writing, Phonetics, Fictions and Stories, Proverbs, and Cultural Discourses.

 DR. O.S.
 EESUOLA

 SENIOR RESEARCH FELLOW